-The NRT analysis and CORA analysis time series are rather close in all the analyzed layers, except for a $0.8-1^{\circ}\mathrm{C}$ spike in 2014-2015, detected in all the layer but the 1475-1525 m depth layer, and enhanced in the 475-525 m depth layer and in the 975-1025m depth layer.
-Most of the temperature profiles flagged in the CORA delayed time mode validation process are indeed XBTs because the XBT instruments are more likely to fail (spikes or bias caused by a stretching of the XBT wire or a contact between the XBT wire and the ship hull), or bad estimation of the measurement depth.
-These measurements error, even if numerous (about 2000 profiles flagged between 2005 and 2016) often have a too small amplitude to induce a large bias between the NRT analysis and the CORA analysis.
-Most of the XBTs corrected during this period are moreover T-4 and Deep blue models.
-These models are usually not measuring in-situ temperature below 460 m depth and 760 m depth respectively.
-The CORA and NRT variability amplitudes are thus almost the same in the deeper layers.
+The NRT analysis and CORA analysis time series are rather close in all the analyzed layers, except for a 0.8- 1 °C spike in 2014-2015, which was detected in all layers but the 1475-1525 m depth layer and enhanced in the 475- 525 m and in the 975-1025 m depth layers.
+This anomaly is related to the flag of numerous XBT measurements during the CORA delayed-time-mode validation process.
+XBTs are indeed more likely to fail (spikes or bias caused by a stretching of the XBT wire or a contact between the XBT wire and the ship hull) or result in a bad estimation of the measurement depth.
+Most of the flagged XBTs are T-4 and Deep Blue models.
+These models do not usually measure in situ temperature below 460 m of depth and 760 m of depth, respectively, leading to correlated anomalies in the upper layers with no impact on the ocean variability below 800 m of depth.